Amartya/safegraph_faq/GUIDELINES.md

   - Questions about SafeGraph data → #safegraphdata
   - Questions about AWS, AWS CLI, or problems downloading data → #aws-troubleshooting
   - Questions about other non-SafeGraph datasets → #datasets
-  - Questions about technical issues → #icanhelp, #tools, or other specialty channels like #saferaph_in_stata Do not send private messages unless there is a specific reason the information cannot or should not be shared with the community.
+  - Questions about technical issues → #icanhelp, #tools, or other specialty channels like #safegraph_in_stata Do not send private messages unless there is a specific reason the information cannot or should not be shared with the community.
 Examples: reporting abuse.
 - Please use threads and respond in threads when possible to help organize discussion.
 - Please do not post in #announcements or use @channel or @here.
 These actions are reserved for Community moderators to help maintain clear communication when needed.